HAL Tejas Mk2: Propulsion

 The aircraft will use the F414-GE-INS6 powerplant which has a maximum thrust output of 98 kN and also offers improved specific fuel consumption over the F404 IN20 engine selected to power both Mark 1 and Mark 1A variants of Tejas.
 The aircraft is designed keeping in mind that GE's F414 would be replaced once an Indian powerplant is available.
 Hence, the future engine replacement should make minimal changes in the configuration.

 By 2023, 8 units of F414 has been delivered to Aeronautical Development Agency as part of a 99 engine-deal.

 The engine was selected through a request for proposal released by ADA in 2008 in search of a 95-100 kN thrust-class engine for the Tejas Mk 2 after delinking the Kaveri engine from the programme.
 Both of the competing designs, the Eurojet EJ200 and GE F414, were found technically compliant, with Eurojet’s $666 million bid initially lower than GE’s $822 million.
 However, after negotiations, GE emerged as the lower bidder.
 On 1 October 2010, ADA selected GE’s F414-GE-INS6, the highest thrust variant, with an estimated order of 99 engines.
 An initial batch would be supplied by GE, while the following engines would be produced in India under a transfer of technology pact, subject to U.S. government approval.
 The remaining process of finalising the contract would be completed by 2011.

 On 22 June 2023, following over a decade of delays, HAL and GE signed a memorandum of understanding in order to co-produce the jet engine in India.
 All executive and legislative approvals for the project was acquired from the US government by June and August 2023, respectively.

 As of August 2024, the negotiations for technology transfer for licensed production would start soon which will be followed by signing of final contract within six months.
 Production of indigenous engines in a new Bengaluru facility is to start within 2 years of signing the deal and delivery within three years of the same.
 As of September 2024, the Government of India was forming a negotiating committee for the deal with representatives from Ministry of Defence, HAL, ADA and GTRE.
 A majority of the workshare might be outsourced to the private sector.

-By June 2025, HAL Chairman Dr. D.K.
-Sunil stated that technical negotiations including the case for transfer of technologies for the F414 engines were concluded and that the commercial negotiations were to commence shortly as of August 2025.
-The commercial negotiations is expected to be concluded within three months.
-Dr. D.K.
-Sunil also announced that the deal with GE Aerospace is likely to be sealed by March 2026.
+By April 2026, an agreement was reached following the technical negotiations for the F414 deal.
+This will be followed by commercial negotiations and signing the contract by March 2027.